Avi-Rathod/helmproj/templates/sas-bases/examples/sas-launcher/configure/README.md

 2. Copy the sas-bases/examples/sas-launcher/configure/launcher-nfs-mount.yaml file to the site-config/sas-launcher/configure/ location.

-3. In the file, replace {{ NFS-SERVER-LOCATION }} with the location of the NFS server.
+3. In the file, replace {{ N.Values.NFS_SERVER_LOCATION }} with the location of the NFS server.
 Here is an example:

    ```yaml
    patch: |-